pubkey/rxdb/README.md

   stupidLongKey: 5
 });

-// RxDB will internally transform it to
+// key compression will internally transform it to
 {
   '|a': 'foo'
   '|b':  'bar'